Floater (band): History

-Formation in Eugene: Sink & Glyph (1993-1997)
+Formation, Sink & Glyph (1993-1997)

 The seeds for Floater were planted when Robert Wynia placed a musician-wanted ad in Eugene, Oregon and it was answered by Cornett.
 By 1992, they had formed the band Henry's Child.
 Rob and Pete left Henry's Child after the musical direction was not what they wanted, and they formed a band called The Dog's.
 Sometime after, their guitarist got drunk and ruined a local gig and Dave Amador stepped in to replace him.
 The moniker of The Dog's was replaced with Floater.
 It was 1993 and they began playing small garage parties and eventually the University of Oregon.
 In early 1994, Floater recorded their first four-song demo tape Stiff & Restless at Pro-Arts studio.
 Later, in early 1994, Floater recorded a nine-song demo tape Sink, which was the four tracks off of Stiff & Restless, plus 5 new songs, which were recorded at the home of a friend in his studio.
-This tape impressed the indie record label Elemental, when Rob and Pete handed Jonathan Boldt a copy of their demo tape, who a short time later signed them.
+This tape impressed the indie record label Elemental when Rob and Pete handed Jonathan Boldt a copy, and they were signed a short time later.

 Floater's first full-length album, Sink, was released on September 9, 1994 and contained some songs from the demos.
 One year later in October 1995, a second full-length album was released, titled Glyph.
 This album increased the band's popularity in the Pacific Northwest and allowed tours further east, into Arizona, Utah and Texas as well as an excursion to New York in the fall of 1996.

 With the popularity of their song "The Sad Ballad of Danny Boy" and the help of then soon-to-be defunct national Z Rock radio network, Floater's airplay increased greatly.
 The network shut down in late 1996, but not before acquiring scattered fans across the nation as in Georgia, Iowa, New Jersey, and even outside the U.S. in Quebec.
 In another deleted internet article, it was mentioned that Floater also received play via Digital Music Express circa 1996.

 During these first few years, Floater received nominations to the preliminary level of the Grammy Awards from NARAS in 1995 under "Best Rock Performance" for Sink and in 1996 under "Best Alternative Performance" for Glyph.
 According to World Drum! a newsletter for CD World in Eugene and Corvallis, Floater sold 21,000 copies of Sink and Glyph combined.
 The newsletter also mentioned Floater ranked in the top 5 of Pandemoniums Annual Readers' Poll for "Best Northwest Band on an Independent Label", consistently in The Rockets "Northwest Top Twenty Chart", and having garnered the esteemed "Gavin Rocks" selection of the best band of all 300 participating in the NXNW Music Festival conference.
 At this time, Floater was also playing popular venues like the WOW Hall in Eugene, and La Luna and the Crystal Ballroom in Portland.